Panama Canal expansion project

-The Panama Canal expansion project (ampliación del Canal de Panamá), also called the Third Set of Locks Project, doubled the capacity of the Panama Canal by adding a new lane of traffic allowing for a larger number of ships, and increasing the width and depth of the lanes and locks allowing larger ships to pass.
-The new ships, called New Panamax, are about one and a half times the previous Panamax size and can carry over twice as much cargo.
+The Panama Canal expansion project (ampliación del Canal de Panamá), also called the Third Set of Locks Project, doubled the capacity of the Panama Canal by adding a new traffic lane, enabling more ships to transit the waterway, and increasing the width and depth of the lanes and locks, allowing larger ships to pass.
+The new ships, called New Panamax, are about one and a half times larger than the previous Panamax size and can carry over twice as much cargo.
 The expanded canal began commercial operation on 26 June 2016.